7anooch/coverpalette/README.md

 For detailed instructions and command line usage see [USAGE.md](USAGE.md).
 You can also list saved palettes with ``coverpalette list``.
+Run ``coverpalette list --pdf`` to open a PDF showing the stored palettes.

 ### API access to album covers
 Before installation, consider setting up some API keys if you so wish.